Ubersmake/Adventure/README.md

 * Deal with H1s.
 Either lock section names, or figure out how to make them mutable without breaking things.

-* Deal with images.
-Maybe add a delay before refresh.

 * Deal with extremely long, Aeneid-length sources.

 * Publish current source to packaged file, including HTML and all necessary JS.